Reveal-Energy-Services/orchid-python-api/README.md

 - The time series for a project
 - The treatment curves (pressure, slurry rate and concentration) for a specific stage of a well in a project

-The last application demonstrates using `image_frac` package and Pandas to perform some typical treatment calculations.
+The last application demonstrates using `orchid` package and Pandas to perform some typical treatment calculations.

 # Getting Started